raspberrypilearning/disco-dance-floor/en/step_3.md

 --- task ---

-Go to the hierarchy window and select the 'Ball' GameObject.
+Go to the Hierarchy window and select the 'Ball' GameObject.
 In the Inspector, click 'Add Component' and type `FloorTilt`.

 Click 'New script' and then 'Create and Add' to create the script.

-The new script will be saved in your 'Assets' folder, drag it to the 'Scripts' folder to organise your files.
+The new script will be saved in your Assets folder.
+Drag it to the Scripts folder to organise your files.

 --- /task ---

 --- task ---

-Open 'FloorTilt' in your code editor.
+Open **FloorTilt** in your code editor.

 Type out or copy and paste the following code into the script.